Farrans constructed the Govan to Partick Bridge, a fabricated steel cable stayed opening swing bridge, for Glasgow City Council.

 Services & Expertise:

-In addition to the construction of the fabricated steel cable stayed opening swing bridge, the project will also see:
+In addition to the construction of the fabricated steel cable stayed opening swing bridge, the project involved:

-143 construction jobs will be supported through this project, and significant community benefits will be delivered, including starts for 11 new employees; five new apprentices and a new graduate; school mentoring, work placement, volunteering and work experience opportunities; business mentoring opportunities and supply chain briefings; and community engagement from the contractors, with both financial and non-financial support for local projects.
+143 construction jobs were supported through this project, and significant community benefits were delivered, including starts for 11 new employees; five new apprentices and a new graduate; school mentoring, work placement, volunteering and work experience opportunities; business mentoring opportunities and supply chain briefings; and community engagement from the contractors, with both financial and non-financial support for local projects.